 This is another data point that begs the question: what behaviors that were ‘corona-induced’ will take hold and maintain once the economy is back-up and running?

 Consumer Insight Implications: Connection while being entertained is paramount.

 While the media and entertainment industry is currently struggling in this environment, content is still king.
 Consumers still want to engage but have alternative ways of doing so.
 A follow-up to explore the various categories of entertainment content, across various audience segments would be worthwhile.

 Unsurprisingly, snacking is a major method of stress management, yet many are still trying to stay healthy by exercising.
 Good luck folks!
 And please share your tips if you manage to balance the two!
 But, the fact that two of the highest reported activities are "snacking" and "staying healthy" suggests that many people may be seeking healthy options for snacking that can help them both manage stress and stay healthy.

 Telemedicine also seems here to stay, and it will become important to understand all the human drivers, motivations, and challenges when it comes to adopting it at scale.

 During troubling economic times, those who can afford it, tend to explore expanding their education and professional development to strengthen their resumes.

 In the interest of better understanding the state of consumers’ career development, we asked “are you interested in pursuing further education/professional learning in the next 12 months?”

-The trend of on-line education will continue to accelerate.
-How fast and in what areas?
-There will be greater opportunities to developing proper and relevant content.
-It will be important to segment and find your optimal users.
-The on-line experience will need to be one that meets the consumer where they are and with whatever topics they deem interesting.
+While there will be greater opportunities to develop relevant educational content, it will be important to segment and find your optimal users.
+The online experience will need to be one that meets the consumer where they are and with whatever topics they deem interesting.